 Hi!
 My name is Debbie Innes.
-I am a copy editor, proofreader and writer based in Toronto, Ontario, in Canada.
-I have more than 10 years’ experience working in legal marketing and communication.
-I have written and edited content bound for both print and digital publication, including annual reports, government reports, magazines, website content, newsletters, and brochures.
-I’ve worked collaboratively with senior management, communications advisors, French translators, and design teams, to produce clean and error-free content on deadline.
+I am a copy editor, proofreader, and writer based in Toronto, Ontario, in Canada.
+I have more than 10 years of experience editing and writing corporate communications materials at the Law Society of Ontario.
+Projects included annual reports, government reports, magazines, website content, newsletters, and brochures for the public.
+I worked collaboratively with senior management, communications advisors, French translators, and design teams, to produce clean and error-free content on deadline.

-My editorial specialty areas include Ontario’s legal professions (lawyer and paralegal), arts and culture—specifically, film, theatre and dance; Black histories and cultures; transracial adoption; intersectional feminism; LGBTQ2S+ (lesbian, gay, bisexual, transgender, queer, two-spirited+) people and experiences; BIPOC (Black, Indigenous, People of Colour) experiences; race, class, and gender; and Women’s Studies.
+My editorial specialty areas include Ontario’s legal professions (lawyer and paralegal), arts and culture—specifically, film, theatre, and dance; Black Canadian history and experiences; transracial adoption; intersectional feminism; LGBTQ2S+ (lesbian, gay, bisexual, transgender, queer, two-spirited+) people and experiences; BIPOC (Black, Indigenous, People of Colour) experiences; race, class, and gender; and Women’s Studies.

 In the year 2000, I was the recipient of a Harry Jerome Award for Volunteerism presented by the Black Business and Professional Association.